-Some of the museums to plan for are the Western Canada Aviation Museum, The Living Prairie Museum, Historical Museum of St. James-Assiniboia, Manitoba Museum, Transcona Historical Museum, Children’s Museum, Ukrainian Museum of Canada, Le Musée de Saint-Boniface Museum, Bishop Velychkovsky Martyr's Shrine, Manitoba Sports Hall of Fame and Museum and the Winnipeg Railway Museum.
+Winnipeg is the "Culture Capital of Canada" with a vibrant art, music, dance and theatre population.
+The most visited natural sightseeing attractions, historical sites and cultural venues in and around Winnipeg Manitoba includes Winnipeg's Exchange District, Western Canada Aviation Museum, The Living Prairie Museum, Historical Museum of St. James-Assiniboia, Manitoba Museum, Transcona Historical Museum, Children’s Museum, Ukrainian Museum of Canada, Le Musée de Saint-Boniface Museum, Bishop Velychkovsky Martyr's Shrine, Manitoba Sports Hall of Fame and Museum and the Winnipeg Railway Museum.

 There are plenty of historic sites located in the region.
-Some of the historic sites you may wish to visit while in Winnipeg include the Battle of Seven Oaks National Historic Site of Canada, Air Force Heritage Air Park, Trappist Monastery Provincial Heritage Park, Riel House Historic Site, Lower Fort Garry National Historic Site of Canada, St. Andrew's Rectory National Historic Site, Fort Gibraltar, Grant's Old Mill, Louis Riel's Tomb, St. Boniface Cathedral-Basilica, St. John's Cathedral and Cemetery and the Manitoba Legislative Building and Government House.
+Some of the historic sites you may wish to visit while in Winnipeg include the Forks National Historic Site, Battle of Seven Oaks National Historic Site of Canada, Air Force Heritage Air Park, Trappist Monastery Provincial Heritage Park, Riel House Historic Site, Lower Fort Garry National Historic Site of Canada, St. Andrew's Rectory National Historic Site, Fort Gibraltar, Grant's Old Mill, Louis Riel's Tomb, St. Boniface Cathedral-Basilica, St. John's Cathedral and Cemetery and the Manitoba Legislative Building and Government House.